London Construction Market No Longer Considered the Most Expensive

 |5.
 Zurich||10.
 Macau|

-1. The Effect of COVID-19 Pandemic
+1. The Effect of the COVID-19 Pandemic

 The Covid-19 pandemic has caused a huge decline and loss of revenue opportunities in the London construction sector.
 According to Arcadis, construction output declined by 13 percent in the UK last year due to the pandemic, and it is forecast to recover to pre-Covid levels during the beginning of 2022.
-The Arcadis deputy chief executive for the UK and Ireland Nilesh Parmar also added that: “The UK construction sector managed the pandemic very well.
+The Arcadis deputy chief executive for the UK and Ireland Nilesh Parmar also added: “The UK construction sector managed the pandemic very well.
 Effective safety measures have enabled productivity levels to recover, and the construction sector has been singled out as a major contributor to the ‘Build back better’ initiative in the UK”.

 2. Brexit Headwinds

 The United Kingdom’s departure from the European Union also had a great effect on construction industries.
 The UK immigration scheme that came into operation affected the supply of labour in the construction industry.
 The London construction industries are still in the process of learning a whole host of new rules and regulations impacting almost every aspect of the procurement and delivery of projects in the UK and across the EU.